NeilJustice/ZenUnitAndMetalMock/README.md

 The default behavior of `ARE_EQUAL(expectedValue, actualValue)` is to throw a `ZenUnit::Anomaly` if `expectedValue == actualValue` returns false.

-For custom `ARE_EQUAL` behavior such as field-by-field assertions, define a `ZenUnit::Equalizer<T>` struct specialization with a `static void AssertEqual(const T& expected, const T& actual)` function.
+For custom `ARE_EQUAL` behavior such as field-by-field assertions on the fields of type T, a `ZenUnit::Equalizer<T>` struct specialization can be defined with a `static void AssertEqual(const T& expected, const T& actual)` function.

 Example of a custom `ZenUnit::Equalizer<T>` for `date::year_month_day` values: